soul4rent/AWBW-Map-Checklist/Standard Map Checklist.md

 - Do most of the map features work as intended?
 (EX: Is it optimal to interact with most of the features of a map instead of ignoring them and rushing HQ)
 - Are there cheese strategies that cause massive FTA (EX: Day 3 recon)
 - Does the map have a ABBA or BAAB opening order for the optimal vehicle, without specific FTA cheese strats?
+- Does the map treat "income chains" responsibly, in a way that doesn't encourage awful gameplay?

 ## Standard A Rank Map Checklist [Under Construction]
 Note: This is where map ranking becomes a lot more difficult and subjective to rank.
 Interesting B rank maps are often picked for tournaments, and if people like them, they are promoted to A rank.
 Additionally, it is very possible for an A rank candidate map to be demoted upon finding major issues such as stalling.